CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 4.1: Data Visualization

-1. Click on **+Code** to open the new cell, and type the below comments to perform the basic operations on dataset, press "tab", then press "enter" and click on **Run** button to execute the cell.
+1. Click on **+Code** to open the new cell and type the below comments to perform the basic operations on dataset, press "tab", then press "enter" and click on **Run** button to execute the cell.

    ```
    # Perform univariate analysis on the dataset and plot the graphs